Opus10/django-pgtrigger/docs/index.rst

 on Django models.

 Triggers can solve a
-wide variety of database-level problems more elegantly, simply, and reliably than in the application-level of Django.
-Here are some common problems that can be solved with triggers:
+wide variety of database-level problems more elegantly and reliably than in the application-level of Django.
+Here are some common problems that can be solved with triggers, many of which we later show how to solve in the docs:

 1. Protecting updates and deletes or rows or columns.
 2. Soft deleting models (e.g. setting an "is_active" flag to False on delete).